 We are delighted that you choose our breed guide to find out more about wonderful Pomchis.
 We would be irresponsible though if we did not encourage you to conduct your own research about what it really is like to live with a Pomchi.

 This means not only speaking to breeders, which you presumably would be doing anyway if you are looking for puppies, but also current and previous Pomchi owners.

 These are the type of people that will be able to answer any questions you have and will provide insight that is often not covered by guides like ours.

 Part of life with a Pomchi is the aspect of training them.
 Incidentally, that is the next aspect we are going to discuss in our Pomchi breed guide.

 Training Your Pomchi

 Pomchis, as well as being friendly and fun loving, are also very smart and can pick up new things very quickly.
 This is because they have a deep and eager need to please you.
 As great as this is when it comes to training, it means that if you take your eye off the ball for too long, they could easily develop bad habits just as quickly.

-Pomchis also have a tendency to be quite stubborn and wilful and can develop what is known as ‘small dog syndrome’.
+Pomchis also have a tendency to be quite stubborn and willful and can develop what is known as ‘small dog syndrome’.

 This is why it is crucial that you start a training programme with your Pomchi as soon as you get them home.
 Don’t let them get their own way and avoid.